 Once baked, the cupcake is filled with a creamy chocolate ganache.
 The same ganache I use for my truffles.
 You heard right, it’s basically filled with a chocolate truffle.
 Yup, that’s why the cupcake can’t be too, too sweet.
 I don’t want to kill anyone or put them into a coma, once I add that truffle filling.

 Then it’s all topped off with a Marshmallow frosting.
 It’s a Swiss Meringue, because, well, that’s basically what marshmallows are.
 Minus the gelatin and cornstarch.
 I wanted a super light feeling frosting that piped well.
 Because I HAD to toast it.
 I mean, what’s the good of having marshmallow if it’s not toasted?
 Just look at that toasty goodness!!

 Finally, I wanted to perch a piece of Hershey’s jauntily atop.
 Because, more chocolate.
 And S’more’s always have Hershey’s chocolate.
 And because I’ve seen other bloggers do this and it’s so darling.
 So there you go – now you can have your S’mores inside or outside, anytime – no bonfire needed!

 It goes without saying this is a special occasion party kind of recipe.
 It makes about 30 cupcakes and it’s a bit of work – but soooo worth it.
 It’s best to make the Swiss Meringue, pipe & toast the same day – it’s still good later but really at its peak the first day.

-I use the little scraps from the cupcakes (where I remove some so I can add the ganache) to make an impromptu little trifles with a little whipping cream or leftover frosting or crumple them up over ice cream.
+I use the little scraps from the cupcakes (where I remove some so I can add the ganache) to make an impromptu little trifles with a little whipping cream or leftover frosting.
+You can crumple them up over ice cream. too.
 Make sure to pull up the recipes for the Swiss Meringue and the Truffles before you buy your ingredients.